edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Testing IPv6 connectivity from the Arista CLI

 So far we have configured the 6in4 tunnel and tested its functionality from the Arista EOS shell.
 But does that mean that the changes we performed will actually be available to traffic that traverses the switch?
 In other words: Can we actually connect machines to my Arista switch that will gain IPv6 connectivity this way?
-Let&#8217;s try it out by testing network connectivity from the Arista CLI.
+Let's try it out by testing network connectivity from the Arista CLI.

 First exit the Arista EOS shell into the CLI.